 Thinking of Curtis brought to mind memories of his nephew’s parents, Michael and Shirley.
 Curtis was only a totter at the time it happened.
 His mother was Amanda’s younger sister, and Michael was fresh out of seminary and a member of the Pastor’s staff.
 But more than that, Michael was the Pastor’s protégé.
 What high hopes he had for Michael’s career.
 But Michael had a mind of his own, and over the Pastor’s protests became an Army chaplain.
 He was in Vietnam little more than a month when word was received that he had been killed in a Viet Cong mortar attack.
 Six months after Michael’s death, his distraught wife took an overdose of sleeping pills.

 Why, God, why? the Pastor still questioned after so many years.

 Little Curtis was only two years old, orphaned and left to be cared for by Aunt Amanda and Uncle Desmond, who were childless.
 Amanda insisted they adopt Curtis.
 It was unthinkable to allow him placed in a foster home.
 She loved Curtis and raised him as her own son.
-In a short time he was calling her “Mother,” which greatly pleased her.
+In a short time he was calling her “Mommy,” which greatly pleased her.
 But the Pastor continued to think of the boy as his nephew.
 He was adamant that Curtis address him as “Pastor” or “Uncle.”